algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

     └── 📁 libs
         └── 📄 assembler.h
         └── 📄 preprocessor.h
-        └── 📄 processor.h
+        └── 📄 runtime.h
         └── 📄 utils.h
 ```
 - main.c will contain the main loop and the virtual terminal;
 - assembler.h will contain all the functions pertaining to the assembler and the error handling;
 - preprocessor.h will contain all the functions pertaining to the preprocessor[^5];
-- processor.h will contain all the functions pertaining to the processor;
+- runtime.h will contain all the functions pertaining to the processor;
 - utils.h will contain the miscellaneous objects, such as `enum ErrorType` or `enum InstructionType`;